“Dance to be danced, not analyzed” — Merce Cunningham (1919 – 2009) American dancer & choreographer

 If you’ve never seen a contemporary dance performance, here’s a great chance at an introduction to the experience.
 Really, there’s nothing you have to understand about contemporary dance.
 Just enjoy.

-If you missed the live stream broadcast of Ceyda Tanc Dance company’s performance of KAYA at the Theater Royal during the 2018 Brighton Festival, there’s still time to watch a video recording.
-Just click/tap the “Watch Again” button on the media player below ↓
+If you miss the live stream broadcast of Provenance, you can watch video recordings.
+Just click/tap the “Watch Again” button on the media players below ↓

 What’s Contemporary Dance These Days? by Rebecca Martin, Dance Magazine – Australia edition

 CU Presents is the home of performing arts on the University of Colorado – Boulder campus, offering a wide range of concerts, plays, recitals and dance performances each year.

 Ceyda Tanc Dance – works, upcoming performances, classes and classes